apereo/cas/localPlugins/README.txt

    % ant war

-   This copies your plugin to ../webapp/WEB-INF/lib, and packages up everything under CAS 3.0's webapp/ directory into target/cas.war.
+   This target copies all the necessary files into target/webapp and then packages them into target/cas.war.
+This war is configured with your new plugins and is ready to deploy.

 Additional Ant build targets: